gravitational/gravity/README.md

 ## Who is Gravity for?

-We have experienced three primary use cases for using a snapshot-based Kubernetes approach (there may be others):
+We have seen three primary use cases for using a snapshot-based Kubernetes approach (there may be others):

 * Deploying complex SaaS applications into on-premise enterprise environments.
 * Managing many idempotent Kubernetes clusters in environments where compliance and security matters.
-An example would be if you need additional compliance or security beyond what your cloud provider offers.
+An example would be if you want the same, compliant Kubernetes environment across a variety of organizations or infrastructure environments.
 * Environments where autonomous Kubernetes is required such as large multi-node hardware appliances, production floors, edge deployments, etc.

 ## Application Bundles

-An application bundle produced by Gravity includes:
+An Application Bundle produced by Gravity includes:

 * All Kubernetes binaries and their dependencies.
 * Built-in container registry.
 * De-duplicated layers of all application containers inside a cluster.
 * Built-in cluster orchestrator which guarantees HA operation, in-place upgrades and auto-scaling.
-* CLI installer of a cluster.
-* Web-based installer of a cluster.
+* Installation wizard for both CLI and web browser GUI.

 A bundle is all one needs to re-create the complete replica of the original Kubernetes cluster, with all deployed applications inside, even in an